Milton R. Konvitz

+Milton Ridbas Konvitz (March 12, 1908 – September 5, 2003) was a Constitutional scholar and author of over 20 books.
+For nearly 35 years, he was a professor in Cornell's Law School and its School of Industrial and Labor Relations (ILR).
+He led a group of lawyers to codify the Liberian Constitution.
+He had a lifelong interest in Jewish studies and, in one of his last books, he examined the U.S. Constitution through the lens of the Torah.

-Early life, education and early career
+Early life and education

-He was born in 1908 in Safed, a city in what is now Israel, but was then part of the vilayet of Sidon of the Ottoman Empire.
+Konvitz was born in 1908 in Safed—a city that is now in Israel but was then part of the vilayet of Sidon, in the Historic Palestine region of the Ottoman Empire.
 Konvitz was the son of Rabbi Joseph Konvitz and Welia Wilovsky Konvitz, and was grandson of Rabbi Yaakov Dovid Wilovsky (Ridvaz).

-In 1915, he immigrated to the United States, becoming a citizen in 1926.
-He studied at New York University, where he received his bachelor's degree in 1929 and in 1930 a law degree.
-In 1933, he received a Ph.D. in philosophy from Cornell.
-Prior to joining Cornell's faculty, he worked at the NAACP Legal Defense Fund, where he was one of three assistant general counsels to Thurgood Marshall.
+In 1915, his family immigrated to the United States (he became a naturalized citizen in 1926).
+He graduated from high school in Trenton, New Jersey at age 16.
+He then studied at New York University (NYU), where he received a bachelor's degree in 1929, and a law degree in 1930.
+He earned a Ph.D. in philosophy from Cornell in 1933.